 - 1. Explain the concept of principle of operation of all analog measuring instruments namely PMMC type, Moving Iron type, Dynamometer type of Instruments - 2.
 Comprehend principle of operation of DC and AC Potentiometers, Instrument Transformers. - 3.
 Identify AC bridges for measuring Resistance, Inductance and Capacitance. - 4.
 Understand the principle of operation of different type of transducers.

-Course Outcomes: At the end of the semester the student would be able to
+Course Outcomes: On completion of the course, the student would be able to